-In the second quarter of 2022, claims against the County are trending slightly higher than the average of previous years, while claims by the County are continuing to trend slightly lower.
+In the third quarter of 2022, claims against the County and claims by the County are trending higher than previous years.
 Legal and Support Services staff are continuing to be proactive on all fronts of risk exposure and loss mitigation through data collection and examination, providing staff training and knowledge sharing.
 These activities assist with the County continuing to be identified as a model municipality in terms of its loss experience.
-Staff continue to be proactive in claims subrogation in order to recover costs from third parties where possible, as this has a positive impact on the Self Insurance Reserve as described within this report.
+Staff also continue to be proactive in claims subrogation in order to recover costs from third parties where possible as this has a positive impact on the Self Insurance Reserve as described within this report.